Word to DITA Conversion FAQ

 element with the "filepath"@outputclass

-attribute on DITA. - Move the output files into your project, select them and apply the
+attribute. - Move the output files to your project, select them, and apply the "Rename

 <i>